• Skip to primary navigation

 The pear and fresh lime juices give it sweetness and make it fruit-forward.
 The Sauvignon Blanc and rosemary are always a great pairing.
 And that little bit of fizz from the soda water is just what this cocktail needs.

-It's great for parties, since you can make it ahead, and if you use smaller glasses, you can get lots of servings.
+This white wine sangria is great for parties, since you can make it ahead, and if you use smaller glasses, you can get lots of servings.

 Close up of cocktail glasses each with a pear slice and rosemary sprig.